Table of Contents

 Consider essential features like:

 Decide which non-essential but differentiating features to provide based on your target users and goals.
-Services from a custom mobile app development company include karaoke mode, lyric display, integration with other services, and more.
+Offering from a custom mobile app development company include karaoke mode, lyric display, integration with other system, and more.
 Include accessibility features as needed like captions, transcription, controls customization, and screen reader support.

 The user interface (UI) and user experience (UX) form the foundation for delivering a seamless music streaming experience.
 A well-designed UI and UX can make or break the app.